 Experiments where protective dietary compounds were used to mitigate the extreme levels of meat and meat-derived compounds showed protection against colon cancer, with some essentially negating the impact of meat in the diet.

-Carnivore diet is not always ketogenic
+#3.
+Carnivore diets are not always ketogenic

-However, regardless of what you may think about the health benefits of ketosis, the subject isn’t always relevant to the carnivore diet.
+Regardless of what you may think about the health benefits of ketosis, the subject isn’t always relevant to the carnivore diet.

 The carnivore diet often includes too much protein to be a ketogenic diet.
 When the body takes in more protein than it needs, the excess is disposed of through the liver (which we will get to in a minute) but also through a process known as Gluconeogenesis, where protein is converted by the body into glucose.8

+#4.
 Carnivore diet burdens the liver and kidneys

 When we eat protein, the body breaks down the nitrogen molecules and turns them into ammonia, which is then processed by the liver into something called urea, which goes through the kidneys on its way out of the body as urine.